All Episodes

 Oh, come on.

-Um, when you put together though, I mean Hillary Clinton, I mean, the only thing she seems to be running on, Michael, is every predictable, you know, democratic playbook cliche that they've used now for the last 40 years.
+You know, when you put together, though, I mean, Hillary Clinton, I mean, the only thing she seems to be running on, Michael, is every predictable, you know, Democratic playbook cliché that they've used now for the last 40 years.

 Republicans are racist and sexist and misogynistic and homophobic and Islamophobic.

-And you know, Hillary has a little bit of a problem with that line of of argument because he's the one that went to the UAE and OM and Kuwait and and uh Saudi Arabia, and they took tens and tens of billions of dollars and they bought her silence, but yet they abuse women, they persecute and kill gays and lesbians, and they persecute Christians and Jews.
+And, you know, Hillary has a little bit of a problem with that line of argument because she's the one that went to the UAE and Omam and Kuwait and Saudi Arabia, and they took tens and tens and billions of dollars, and they bought her silence, but yet they abuse women, they persecute and kill gays and lesbians, and they persecute Christians and Jews.

 So I don't know how she pulls that off this time.

-That the the messaging is the same old messaging.
+That the messaging is the same old messaging.

-And I've had this conversation just as recently as this past weekend with a couple of Democrat operatives who are uh nervous because the black enthusienthusiasm gap is growing, not less.
+And I've had this conversation just as recently as this past weekend with a couple of Democrat operatives who are nervous because the black vote enthusiasm gap is growing, not less.

 There's no doubt about that.

-And that is that is their hard that's their hard number right now, is where that enthusiasm gap exists in the black community, uh, which is why you've seen in recent times more conversation rhetoric around uh by the way, isn't it great to see Donald Trump in that Detroit church?
+And that is their hard, that's their hard number right now, is where that enthusiasm gap exists in the black community, which is why you've seen in recent times more conversation and rhetoric around by the way, isn't it great to see Donald Trump in that Detroit church?

 I thought he gave one of the best speeches he'd given.